 What is in this space that might be different from the friendships you currently consider close?
 It seems obvious that emotional vulnerability and open-heartedness are in this space.
 But maybe it’s less obvious that this is also a space where our internal conditioning can be safely challenged, where our deepest truths can be voiced and examined and where each can help ignite the healing ability of the other — that is the power to nurture ourselves through full empowerment with our inner knowing and truth, and to release our shadows such that our mere presence has the chance to inspire and invite the other to reclaim wholeness.

 Not everyone is a candidate for such liminal spaces.
 And to be sure, these spaces are best entered after one has done a critical amount of shadow work and healing for oneself.
-Indeed, in order to not take on another’s suffering and in order to be energetically safe in this transformative space one must be successfully addressing one’s own shadow in an individual process, and be alive to when the other’s shadow is too strong for them to hold you in light even when appearances may be to the contrary.
-As such, we come back to an essential truth that we must be the change that we want to help promote for others and create in the wider collective.
+In order not to take on another’s suffering and in order to be energetically safe in this transformative space one must be successfully addressing one’s own shadow in an individual process, and be alive to when the other’s shadow is too strong for them to hold you in light even when appearances are to the contrary.
+Often another's shadow is too strong, when they have failed to take responsibility for past harmful actions irrespective of whether we were on the receiving end of those actions.
+This failure to take responsibility acts as an impediment to grounding energy together and disconnects us temporarily from Divinity, thereby fatally compromising the liminal space.

 Similar thoughts from others: